john-bell-xo/bills/Enhanced Diagnosis, Biosafety, And Diagnosis Act 2021.md

 This Act comes into force on the passing of this Act.

-This Act extends to the whole of the United Kingdom of Great Britain and Northern Ireland and its Overseas Territories.
+This Act extends to the whole of England.